69th Year! 69th Year!

 Stuart Tosh - drums

-The Athenians were rock’n’roll and rhythm and blues orientated, with an apparently rousing onstage show.
+Formed around 1963, The Athenians were rock’n’roll and rhythm and blues orientated, with an apparently rousing onstage show.
 This is borne out by some of their recorded output.
 The best is captured on a 1964 Waverley release, coupling two harmonica-fired r’n’b classics, 'I Got Love If You Want It' and 'I’m A Lover Not A Fighter'.
-They were the first Scottish beat group to release a single 'You Tell Me' (1964).
+They were the first Scottish beat group to release a single 'You Tell Me' (1964) which was used to raise funds for Edinburgh student's charities.

 The Athenians’ takes of Chuck Berry’s Little Queenie, Don Covay’s Mercy Mercy and especially, their own debut offering from early 1964, 'You Tell Me', written by Orr and Henderson, are rendered a trifle flat and lifeless by the sound limitations.
 That said, they did turn in a delightfully rollicking 'Louie Louie' for an EP on an ESCA, also from 1964.